nicolasH/frankensteins/readme.md

                 <a href\=\"\2\<\/a\>                           # - A link to the post
             </span>\<\/div\>:'>> archives.html
     cat both-footer >> archives.html #;rm titles

+The RSS fed is generated in a similar way to each posts, just with less `cat` of html files.

 More explanations later.